bkitano/monosemanticity/README.md

 - We want to measure and target high feature *specificity* and *sensitivity* (i.e. precision and recall).

-## 1c.
-Building interfaces to explore learned features.
+## Build interfaces to explore learned features.

 ### The `FeatureInspector` tool
 [ [demo](https://transformer-circuits.pub/2023/monosemantic-features/vis/a1.html) ]